The portal for public information to residents within the Victor Khanye Municipal area on safety

-Incubation period is between 2 to 14 days, but there are cases of up to 27 days.
+Incubation period is between 2 to 10 days.

-The most common symptoms start with a loss of taste and/or smell, then a fever, followed by a dry cough with tiredness
+The most common symptoms start with a loss of taste and/or smell, fever, followed by a dry cough with tiredness or fatigue

-In more severe cases shortness of breath or difficiculty breathing may also present, with about 10% of serious patients requiring hospital treatment
+In more severe cases shortness of breath or difficiculty breathing may also present, with more serious patients requiring hospital treatment

 Notably, the COVID-19 infection rarely seems to cause a runny nose, sneezing, with some cases reporting a sore throat after the cough started (observed in about 5% of patients).

 Sore throat, sneezing and stuffy nose are most often signs of a cold.

 patients only experience a slight fever, fatigue and a cough.

 Only about 2% of patients need intensive care.